 Avoid these common sales mistakes

-Regardless of the kind of work you do, selling challenges the comfort zone of most entrepreneurs.
-Although some entrepreneurs make it look easy, don’t be fooled.
-Selling your services doesn’t come naturally for most small business owners.
+Regardless of your firm’s size, selling challenges the comfort zone of most accounting professionals.
+Although some firm owners make it look easy, don’t be fooled.
+Selling your services doesn’t come naturally for most accounting professionals.
 And you’re likely to make several highly common sales mistakes.
 That’s exactly why sales is the worlds highest paid profession.

 But don’t worry; selling is not something that’s impossible to figure out.
-If you’re willing to learn, you too can build a business that enrolls high-paying clients through consultations.
+If you’re willing to learn, you too can build an accounting firm that enrolls high value clients through consultations.

-So this article tells you how to avoid those common errors that happen during a typical sales consultation.
+So this article tells you how to avoid the common errors which happen during a typical consultation with a potential new client.

 Common misconceptions about sales